BY LAWS 3/12/2019

 Section 6.
 In the absence of the National Chairperson and the National Vice Chairperson, the Executive Committee will appoint a presiding Officer for that meeting.

 Section 7.
-The term of office is three years and can be successive.
+The term of office is three years beginning June of election year.
+Term my be successive.

 Article I - The Reunion Weekend